1. Choose a topic;

 Suggestion:

-1. Vary the contract period, monthly interest rate, or initial amount.
+1. Vary the contracting period, the monthly interest rate or the initial amount.

 2. Try combining the parameters in the variation.

-3. Evaluate the visual difference between an investment and a loan, entering a positive initial capital value for the former and a negative value for the latter.
+3. Evaluate the visual difference between an investment and a loan, inserting a positive initial capital value for the 1st and negative for the 2nd.

-4. Observe the downward curve for a simulated loan with negative initial capital.
-The remaining values refer to the outstanding debt to pay off the loan.
+4. Observe the descending curve for a simulated loan with negative initial capital.
+The remaining values refer to the missing debt to pay off the loan.

 Suggestion: